It's a Guy Thing, I Guess

 Still, it's going to hurt to give that thing up.
 When it was running, it was like driving around a piece of Alaska.
 It's a big truck, a "more power" truck as Tim Allen might put it.
 Its cargo capacity has my car and Chris' rice-burning SUV beat all to hell.

-None of which does any good if it's out of commission most of the time.
+None of which does any good if it's out of Jasminelive commission most of the time.

 Somehow, having it towed away doesn't seem fitting.
 I feel like I should be able to put it out of its misery in a more humane manner, then pile some rocks over it so the buzzards and coyotes can't get at it.